Organophosphate: Flame retardants

 Flame retardants are added to materials to prevent combustion and to delay the spread of fire after ignition.
 Organophosphate flame retardants are part of a wider family of phosphorus-based agents which include organic phosphonate and phosphinate esters, in addition to inorganic salts.
-When some prominent brominated flame retardant were banned in the early 2000s phosphorus-based agents were promoted as safer replacements.
+When some prominent brominated flame retardant were banned in the early 2000s, phosphorus-based agents were promoted as safer replacements.
 This has led to a large increase in their use, with an estimated 1 million tonnes of organophosphate flame retardants produced in 2018.
 Safety concerns have subsequently been raised about some of these reagents, with several under regulatory scrutiny.

-Organophosphate flame retardants were first developed in the first half of the twentieth century in the from of triphenyl phosphate, tricresyl phosphate and tributyl phosphate for use in plastics like cellulose nitrate and cellulose acetate.
+Organophosphate flame retardants were first developed in the first half of the twentieth century in the form of triphenyl phosphate, tricresyl phosphate and tributyl phosphate for use in plastics like cellulose nitrate and cellulose acetate.
 Use in cellulose products is still significant, but the largest area of application is now in plasticized vinyl polymers, primarily PVC.
 The more modern organophosphate flame retardants come in 2 major types; chlorinated aliphatic compounds or aromatic diphosphates.
 The chlorinated compounds TDCPP, TCPP and TCEP are all involatile liquids, of which TCPP is perhaps the most important.
 They are used in polyurethane (insulation, soft furnishings), PVC (wire and cable) phenolic resins and epoxy resins (varnishes, coatings and adhesives).
 The most important of the diphosphates is bisphenol-A bis(diphenyl phosphate), with related analogues based around resorcinol and hydroquinone.
 These are used in polymer blends of engineering plastics, such as PPO/HIPS and PC/ABS, which are commonly used to make casing for electrical items like TVs, computers and home appliances.

 Organophosphates act multifunctionally to retard fire in both the gas phase and condensed (solid) phase.
 Halogenated organophosphates are more active overall as their degradation products interfere with combustion directly in the gas phase.
 All organophosphates have activity in the condensed phase, by forming phosphorus acids which promote char formation, insulating the surface from heat and air.

 Organophosphates were originally thought to be a safe replacements for brominated flame retardants, however many are now coming under regulatory pressure due to their apparent health risks.
 The chlorinated organophosphates may be carcinogenic, while others such as tricresyl phosphate have necrotoxic properties.

 Bisphenol-A bis(diphenyl phosphate) can hydrolyse to form Bisphenol-A which is under significant scrutiny as potential endocrine-disrupting chemical.
 Although their names imply that they are a single chemical, some (but not all) are produced as complex mixtures.
 For instance, commercial grade TCPP can contain 7 different isomers, while tricresyl phosphate can contain up to 10.
 This makes their safety profiles harder to ascertain, as material from different producers can have different compositions.